 Homeowners insurance is not cheap.
-Every month you pay your insurance premium and you expect your insurance company to restore your property when it has been damaged by a storm.
-Your right, as the insured, is that your property will be fully restored to pre-storm conditions, all damages included.
-But, should you file an insurance claim or not?
+Every month you pay your insurance premium and you expect your insurance company to restore your roof when it has been damaged by a storm.
+Your right, as the insured, is that your roof will be fully restored to pre-storm conditions, all damages included.
+But, should you file an roof insurance claim or not?
 The answers to all your insurance claim questions are below.

 Table of Contents

 If your property is currently covered by an existing home insurance policy, then you need to understand how much protection it gives you.
 You need to know what your home insurance policy covers and what is not covered.